| [Back

 and no punctuation marks.

-Mail the preliminary
+Mail (also known as Serve) the California 20-Day preliminary

 notice form